How to Get Clients with Your Website, Part 1: Create a Powerful Headline

 Your headline will also serve as a guiding compass to you and will give you direction on what your website and business will be about:

-- Will give you the topic for your opt-in offer (irresistible offer) – more often then not, your opt-in offer's title is the same, or very similar, as your headline.
+- Will give you the topic for your opt-in offer (irresistible offer) – more often than not, your opt-in offer's title is the same, or very similar, as your headline

 - Your service/s will be in line with your headline